-I’ve been blogging since 2000.
+I’ve been blogging for 15 years.
 I have many blogs, and create blogs for others.
-Here are my top ten tips for bloggers.
+Let’s look at some blog content tips you can put into action today.

 Who’s your reader?
 Think of a “reader”, rather than a group.
 Even if you’re creating a business blogs, blogs are personal and social.
 Imagine this reader.
 Who is this person?
 What kind of problems does she have?
 How can your business help?